-According to the latest WEF Global Risks Report, four of the five top risks are related to the environment.
-The world’s poorest and most marginalized communities are already, and will be, the hardest hit by the effects of climate change, environmental crisis and their consequences.
+According to the latest WEF Global Risks Report, four of the five top risks we are likely to be faced with are related to the environment.
+The world’s poorest and most marginalised communities are already, and will be, the hardest hit by the effects of climate change, environmental crisis and their consequences.

 Our Zero Exclusion, Zero Carbon, Zero Poverty vision compels us to “walk the talk” on climate change and the environment, that is: